 The Overland Track (Cradle Mountain-Lake St Clair National Park)

 Grading: Moderate (see clarification below)

-Highlights: Walk the famous track with spectacular sub-alpine plateaus, highland landscapes and summit Tasmania’s highest peak Mt Ossa.
+Highlights: Walk the famous track with spectacular sub-alpine plateaus and highland landscapes, and summit Tasmania’s highest peak Mt Ossa.

-Tasmanian Expeditions has been walking this track for over 40 years, join the experts on The Overland Track.
+Tasmanian Expeditions has been walking this track for more than 40 years.
+We are the experts on The Overland Track.

-This internationally renowned track brings walkers in from all over the world, it is Australia’s premier bushwalk.
+Australia’s premier bushwalk, this renowned track attracts walkers in from all over the world.
 Cradle Mountain is the drawcard with the overall trek experience and amenities on offer.
 The Overland Track is on many adventurers walking list.